Year-End: Regulatory and Legislative Updates Your Business Needs To Know

 Social Security Wage Base Limit

 The Social Security wage base limit has changed slightly in the last year, resulting in a bit of a difference when looking at taxable earnings.
-For 2025, the new maximum limit is $176,100 compared to $168,600 for 2024.
+For 2026, the new maximum limit is $184,500 compared to $176,100 for 2025.

 This doesn’t mean that the actual tax rates for Social Security or Medicare have changed.
 Those rates are still 12.4 percent combined for Social Security for employers and employees and 2.9 percent combined for employers and employees for Medicare.
-This means that the maximum amount of taxable earnings for Social Security is slightly higher.
+It just means that the maximum amount of taxable earnings for Social Security is slightly higher.

 E-Filing Mandate